Table of Contents

 In the “What is a heat pump and how does it work?” section, we described how heat pumps work to absorb and release thermal energy from the cooler air outside to the warmer air inside.
 Heat pumps can also provide air conditioning simply by reversing this process.
 When a heat pump is switched to cooling mode, it removes heat from the indoor air and transfers it outdoors.

 Download The Guide On How to Stay Cool This Summer Using a Heat Pump

 If you’re feeling overwhelmed by trying to figure out which heat pump you need, don’t worry—the best way to determine the heat pump you need is by having a highly trained and qualified Daikin Dealer assess your home.

-A qualified Daikin Dealer will be able to look at your home, ask you a few questions, and recommend the best model for you and your family.
-Even if you have a model in mind, getting an in-home assessment could result in your Daikin Dealer identifying a more efficient and cost-effective model for your unique home.
+A qualified Daikin Dealer will ask you a few questions and recommend the best model for you and your family.
+Even if you have a model in mind, getting a heat pump consultation could result in your Daikin Dealer identifying a more efficient and cost-effective model for your unique home.